![]() |

 Not only psychological impact, but also somatic or physiological impact of ragas has come to light in some recent works.
 (Sairam, 2004b).
 For instance, stomach-related disorders are said to be cured with some Hindustani Ragas such as Deepak (acidity) , Gunkali and Jaunpuri ( constipation) and Malkauns or Hindolam (intestinal gas and for controlling fevers).
 Fevers like malaria are also said to be controlled by the ragas like Marva.
 For headaches, relaxing with the ragas like Durbari Kanada, Jayjaywanti and Sohni is said to be beneficial.

-Conclusion Simple iterative musical rhythms with low pitched swaras, as in bhajans and kirtans are the time-tested sedatives, which can even substitute the synthetic analgesics, which show many a side-effect.
+Simple iterative musical rhythms with low pitched swaras, as in bhajans and kirtans are the time-tested sedatives, which can even substitute the synthetic analgesics, which show many a side-effect.
 They are capable of leading to relaxation, as observed with the alpha-levels of the brain waves.
-They may also lead to favourable hormonal changes in the system.
+They may also lead to favorable hormonal changes in the system.
 (Crandall, 1986).

-It is therefore felt that there is an urgent need for further detailed enquiry to be based on scientific parameters, which will go a long way in unearthing the goldmine on which the Indian musical system is resting now.
+It is therefore felt that there is an urgent need for further detailed enquiry to be based on scientific parameters, which will go a long way in unearthing the gold mine on which the Indian musical system is resting now.

-Dr T V Sairam, is from F/48B, Hari Nagar New Delhi 110064 For any doubts you can contact him at - tvsairam@gmail.com |
+Dr T V Sairam, is from F/48B, Hari Nagar New Delhi 110064